 Be careful not to imply people with disabilities are to be pitied, feared or ignored, or they are somehow more heroic, courageous, patient, or "special" than others.
 Never use the term "normal" in contrast.
-NOT

-BUT

-Trina held her own while swimming with normal children

-Trina qualified for her "Swimmer" certificate last week.
+NOT BUT Trina held her own while Trina qualified for her swimming with normal children "Swimmer" certificate last week.